caiks/TBOT02/README.md

 0|32|||||196,969
 0|32||6|10|15|198,154

-We can see in the case of *frames* 0 (now), 1 (0.25s) and 3 (0.75s) and self *frames* of 6 (1.5s), 10 (2.5s) and 15 (3.75s), there is an increase to a *likelihood* of 195,871.
-This seems to pick up the approach and then the turn and rebound from a wall.
+We can see in the case of *frames* of 0 (now), 1 (0.25s) and 3 (0.75s) and self *frames* of 6 (1.5s), 10 (2.5s) and 15 (3.75s), there is an increase to a *likelihood* of 195,871.
+This seems to pick up the turtlebot's approach, turn and rebound from a wall.
 Separately there appears to be dynamic *alignment* between *frame* 0 (now) and *frame* 32 (8s), perhaps because of a common spacing between turns - a 'resonance' of the house dimensions.
 This dynamic *alignment* appears to be enhanced if we include the self *frames* of 6 (1.5s), 10 (2.5s) and 15 (3.75s).
-In general self *frames* appear to be more useful at longer times, whereas *underlying frames* appear to be more specific.
-We can conjecture that self *frames* are more general or contextual and less sensitive to their exact placement.
+In general, self *frames* appear to be most interesting at longer times, whereas *underlying frames* appear to be optimised at specific times.
+We can conjecture that self *frames* are more general or contextual and less sensitive to their exact placement. *Underlying frames* work at particular dynamic geometries.

 Lastly, consider the effect of *frames* on the *2-level model* 49,
 ```